MIC Group Quality

 In today's competitive environment, the need for quality products and services goes without saying, and to ensure that the highest quality standards are met, parts must be built to print.
 To provide the highest level of quality products for our customer, MIC Group embraces the standards set by our Quality Management System.

 Our ISO/AS Quality Management System provides documented procedures to cover your requirements from the initial request for quotation, through manufacturing and verification, to the receipt of the product at the final destination.
-MIC has been certified to the ISO Standard since June 30, 1994, and became AS9100 certified in July 2010.
-We remain one of a select few companies, providing precision machined parts and electro-mechanical assemblies, that are certified to not only ISO 9001:2008, but also to the SAE AS9100C:2009 standards.
+MIC has been certified to the ISO Standard since June 30, 1994.
+We remain one of a select few companies, providing precision machined parts and electro-mechanical assemblies, that are certified ISO 9001:2008.

-There are many imitators in the industry claiming to "comply" or "conform" to SAE AS9100C:2009 and ISO 9001:2008 standards; however, only a few are actually "certified" by an independent registrar.
+There are many imitators in the industry claiming to "comply" or "conform" to ISO 9001:2008 standards; however, only a few are actually "certified" by an independent registrar.
 MIC's Quality Management System is supported by the MIC management team and maintained by all MIC employees.

 Inspection and Testing